Perinatal Diagnostic Unit

 Fetal Reduction is a therapeutic procedure in which a patient elects to reduce the number of fetuses to lower the risk of extreme prematurity.
 This procedure is also offered to the patient with higher order multiples for therapeutic reasons.

-First Trimester Screening This includes nuchal translucency and serum blood markers to detect fetuses at risk for basic chromosomal and cardiac anomalies.
+This screening includes nuchal translucency and serum blood markers to detect fetuses at risk for basic chromosomal and cardiac anomalies.

-Fetal echocardiography a specialized sonography exam that can detect defects in the fetus’ heart.
+Fetal echocardiography is a specialized sonography exam that can detect defects in the fetus’ heart.